Archaeological looting in Romania: Dacian coins

 Following the looting, gold Koson coins have been dispersed around the world, being sold at coin auctions.
 The Romanian police began an international investigation which resulted in seizures in Hamburg and London (2010) and Dublin (2011), the source of the two coins seized in the Dublin auction being a New York auction.
 Such coins have an estimated value of €800 each.
 The Romanian authorities have so far, recovered 700 gold Kosons and 202 silver Kosons.

-A treasure containing 3,600 Greek coins (bearing the names of Lysimachus, Pharnakes and Asander) weighing 30 kg was looted in August 1998 from the Sarmizegetusa Regia site of Șesu Căprăreței.
+A treasure containing 3,600 Greek coins (bearing the names of Lysimachus, Pharnakes and Asander) weighing 30 kg was looted in August 1998 from the Șesu Căprăreței site in Sarmizegetusa Regia.
 It was taken illegally out of the country and sold on the Triton III auction (November/December 1999) in the United States.

 The Romanian authorities recovered only 28 Lysimachus coins.

 On 21 May 2013, three Lysimachus coins minted on Tomis and Callatis were recovered from looters among other Roman and medieval coins.